Meetpanchal58/Credit-Card-Defaulters/README.md

 This is a classification model for a most common dataset, Credit Card defaulter prediction.
 Prediction of the next month credit card defaulter based on demographic and last six months behavioral data of customers.

 ## Dataset Information
-This dataset contains information on default payments, demographic factors, credit data, history of payment, and bill statements of credit card clients in _Taiwan from April 2005 to September 2005_.
+This dataset contains 25 columns and 3000 rows on information of default payments, demographic factors, credit data, history of payment, and bill statements of credit card clients in _Taiwan from April 2005 to September 2005_.

 ## Technical Aspect
 This project is divided into two part: